gmavrom/gmavrom.github.io/index.md

 <div style="text-align: justify"> Hi!
 I am Georgios and I am postdoctoral researcher at the <a href="http://carmeliet.ethz.ch/" target="_blank">Chair of Building Physics</a> at <a href="http://www.ethz.ch/" target="_blank">ETH Zurich</a> involved in research related to <a href="http://www.carmeliet.ethz.ch/research/buildings-and-urban-energy-.html" target="_blank">Urban Energy Systems</a>. </div>

-<div>Welcome to my personal website!
-You can find more about me by using the sidebar or any of the buttons below.</div>
+<p>Welcome to my personal website!
+You can find more about me by using the sidebar or any of the buttons below.</p>

 <div></div>
 <p></p>